HardCodedCoder/Parkhaus-Simulation/README.md

-Sure, here is a documentation of the project:

 # ParkingGarage

 This project contains a class called ParkingGarage, which represents a parking garage.
 The class manages the parking spots and records the parking history.